Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions: Introduction

 Effective performance in real-world domains, such as business management, requires integrating all of these capabilities.
 To identify fruitful avenues of research and track progress toward robust, real-world decision-making, we introduce \envname\ (\envacro), an amusement-park simulator that evaluates an agent’s ability to actively model its environment, anticipate long-term outcomes, understand spatial relations, and optimize under uncertainty.

 Prior benchmarks with human baselines fall into three categories.
-First, works such as Crafter \citep{crafter} and DiscoveryWorld \citep{discoveryworld} emphasize long-term planning through hierarchical task structures but simplify entity relationships to static prerequisites, omitting the rich, dynamic interdependencies of complex systems.
-Second, abstract reasoning benchmarks such as ARC-AGI and AutumnBench \citep{arcagi, arcagi2, warrier2025benchmarkingworldmodellearning} probe few-shot generalization and fluid intelligence.
-While they reveal substantial human–AI gaps, their synthetic grid-based puzzles lack real-world semantics.
-Finally, applied benchmarks expect agents to complete practical tasks.
-OSWorld evaluates agents on computer tasks \citep{osworld}, and VendingBench evaluates an agents ability to operate a vending machine \citep{vendingbench}.
-Notably, of all these environments, only VendingBench evaluates open-ended optimization under uncertainty -- all others are deterministic or have binary goals.
+Works such as Crafter \citep{crafter} and DiscoveryWorld \citep{discoveryworld} emphasize long-term planning through hierarchical task structures but simplify entity relationships to static prerequisites, omitting the rich interdependencies of complex systems.
+Abstract reasoning benchmarks such as ARC-AGI and AutumnBench \citep{arcagi2, warrier2025benchmarkingworldmodellearning} probe few-shot generalization with synthetic grid-based puzzles -- revealing substantial human–AI gaps but lacking real-world semantics.
+Lastly, applied benchmarks evaluate agents on practical tasks, such as OSWorld \citep{osworld} for computer-based tasks and VendingBench \citep{vendingbench} for operating a vending machine.
+Notably, only VendingBench evaluates open-ended optimization under uncertainty -- the remaining benchmarks are deterministic or satisfaction-based tasks.

 \envacro\ bridges these gaps.
 Like DiscoveryWorld, it requires long-horizon planning but features richer, more interwoven dynamics and incorporates stochastic transitions.
 Like ARC-AGI2, it demands sample efficiency and spatial reasoning, yet is grounded in a realistic domain.
 Like VendingBench, it emphasizes an open-ended objective under uncertainty, while additionally requiring actively learning environment dynamics and spatial reasoning.
 By integrating these challenges, \envacro\ provides a unique, comprehensive, and scalable AI testbed for robust business-style decision-making.